bartfennema/bartfennema.github.io/keys.md

 uid           [ultimate] bartf1969@protonmail.com <bartf1969@protonmail.com>

 * This key is attached here: [keys/bartf1969protonmail.asc](/keys/bartf1969protonmail.asc).

-## Blog signing key...I will make one soon

-The following key is used to sign this blog repo:

-* This key will be attached here: [keys/bartblog.asc](/keys/bartblog.asc).

 ## Note on lack of expiration date on code-signing keys